jdjgilbert/wildecolhull/content/authors/Toby-Bagnall/_index.md

 Role: MSc Researcher (Alumnus)

 # Short bio (displayed in user profile at end of posts)
-bio: Toby's MSc focused on the multidimensional effects of nutrition upon feeding decisions at different rearing temperatures in Osmoa bicornis.
+bio: Toby's MSc focused on the multidimensional effects of nutrition upon feeding decisions at different rearing temperatures in Osmia bicornis.

 # Interests to show in About widget
 interests: